 If you often have more yard waste than fits in your yard waste cart, please order another cart.

 Occasional extra yard waste may be put in:

-Label occasional extra yard waste containers "yard waste" and put them next to your green yard waste cart at least three feet from your garbage.
+Label occasional extra yard waste bags "yard waste" and put them next to your green yard waste cart at least three feet from your garbage

 Composting is the art of turning organic waste into a rich soil amendment called humus.
 Backyard composting is easy to learn and is full of benefits for you and the environment.
 Organic wastes that can be composted include fruit and vegetable peelings, coffee grounds, grass clippings and leaves.
 Some things you should not include in your backyard compost include meat or dairy products and weed seeds.